Buying a Home – Understanding the Home Buying Process

 Leasehold means that you just have a lease from the freeholder (sometimes called landlord) to use the home for a number of years.
 In these circumstances, leases are often anything between 90 and 999 years, but it does mean that you might have to pay maintenance fees to the freeholder.
 All of our homes are freehold to ensure ease for our customers.

 If there are any other searches your solicitor feels necessary in addition to the ones we send to them, they’ll of course let you know and help you with them.

 Choose your options!

 Now for the fun bit!
-You can personalise your stunning new Gleeson with our fantastic range of options and upgrades.
+You can personalise your stunning new home with our fantastic range of options and upgrades.
 From exciting interior features to more practical options such as alarm systems and plug points, you can tweak your home to your style and get creative.

 As options depend on the build stage of your home, your Sales Executive will outline everything that is available to you and offer any advice or additional information you may need.
-All you’ll need to do is go away, reflect on what you want from your space and when you’re ready we’ll invite you back to our Sales Centres for an options meeting to finalise your choices.
+All you’ll need to do is go away, reflect on what you want from your space and when you’re ready, we’ll invite you back to our Sales Centre for an options meeting to finalise your choices.

 Exchange of contracts

 When your solicitor has finished their part and we’ve both agreed on the contracts this is when you’ll be asked to sign them.
 This stage is quite a big deal, as this is when you become legally committed to buying your home.
 Your solicitor will have checked everything necessary and won’t ask you to sign anything until they are sure everything is how it is meant to be from a legal point of view.
 When you’ve signed the contracts we can get straight on to finalising the sale of your new home.